chrl0t/front-end-nc-news/README.md

 # NC News 📰

-A full-stack responsive news application.
+A full stack responsive news application.

 This is the frontend part of the app, built with React along with some help from axios.

 The backend is an API built with a PSQL database and express server.

-You can see the code here: https://github.com/chrl0t/nc-news-be
+You can see the code for the backend here: https://github.com/chrl0t/nc-news-be

 ## View The App: